 Health Programs and Screenings

 Baltimore County Department of Aging offers evidence-based programs, health education presentations and screenings emphasizing wellness and disease prevention at senior centers throughout the county.
+Some programs are federally funded under Title III of the Older Americans Act.
 Topics include:

 - Vision screening

 - Hearing screenings